dont-call-abigail/AssetParasite/README.md

 > [!IMPORTANT]
-> If you are using Unity 2022 or newer, consider using [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/).
+> If you are using Unity 2022 or newer, strongly consider using [UnityDataTools](https://github.com/Unity-Technologies/UnityDataTools/).
 It is far more robust and better maintained than this tool.

 Given a selection of Unity yaml asset files, this tool will:
 - Find assets (materials, textures, etc) referenced within those files